 Identity Verification Check & Drug Screening Process

 Identity verification checks simply verify that the candidate is not lying about their identity.
 They also establish that any background checks thereafter will assess the correct person.
-Products like like KarmaCheck have options to perform these kinds of searches
+Products like KarmaCheck have options to perform these kinds of searches.